 In most cases, for a pregnant Palestinian woman to reach a hospital, an Israeli checkpoint must be crossed.
-This raises the likelihood of a Palestinian women being stuck within an unsanitary and certainly not up to hospital-code checkpoint while her child is being born.
-The process is stressful, oppressive and dangerous to the mother and child.
+This raises the likelihood of a Palestinian women being stuck within an unsanitary and certainly not up-to-hospital-code checkpoint while her child is being born.
+The process is stressful, oppressive, and dangerous to both the mother and child.

 There have been attempts by the UN to train midwives to reach these women during their pregnancy, but this doesn’t address the underlying issue that all Palestinians have difficulty reaching hospitals due to military checkpoints.